Home Drugs Victoza Victoza Side Effects

 Victoza has a black box warning for the risk of thyroid C-cell tumors, including medullary thyroid carcinoma (MTC), a rare and difficult-to-treat type of thyroid cancer.

-The drugmaker placed the warning on the medication based on animal studies that showed mice exposed to liraglutide developed tumors, and researchers don’t actually know how this will affect humans.
+The drugmaker placed the warning on the medication based on animal studies that showed mice exposed to liraglutide developed tumors, but researchers don’t know how this will affect humans.

 Victoza Black Box Warning